Utah Valley University: History

-Utah Valley University

-On July 1, 2008, UVSC changed to UVU, officially changing to university.
-As of Fall Semester 2018, the Utah System of Higher Education (USHE) reported UVU as the largest university in the state for the fourth year in a row with 39,931 students, surpassing the University of Utah.
+On July 1, 2008, UVSC changed to UVU, officially changing to a university.
 UVU is the largest employer in Orem, with over 1,900 full-time faculty and staff and over 3,300 part-time faculty and staff.

-When it was a community college, the school had 8,000 students enrolled, growing by approximately 3,000 students a year.

-The university had 32,670 students enrolled for the 2010 fall semester.
-31,556 students were enrolled for the fall of 2012.
+As of fall 2018, the Utah System of Higher Education (USHE) reported UVU as the largest university in the state for the fourth year in a row with 39,931 students, surpassing the University of Utah.

-Dr. Astrid S. Tuminez has been the institution's 7th president since 2018 and is the university's first female president.
+Astrid S. Tuminez is the institution's seventh president, and the university's first female president.
 Tuminez was selected by the Utah State Board of Regents in 2018 and was preceded by Matthew S. Holland.